stephengold/Maud/README.md

 ## Bones

-In jME, "bones" are named parts of a 3-D model that can influence vertices in that model's meshes.
+In jME, "bones" are named parts of a 3-D model that can influence vertices in the model's meshes.
 A vertex can be influenced by up to 4 bones.
 A bone can also influence other bones, called its "children".
 A bone with no children is a "leaf" bone.